The History

 2008 Play equipment at Canistear Park and the Clubhouse Park upgraded to meet playground safety standards.
 Storage tube system implemented for junior sailors at Eckhart Sailing Center.
 Voting Board submits comments on the Regional Master Plan to the New Jersey Highlands Council assessing the Act’s impact on the Highland Lakes community.
 Membership survey initiated by Communications Committee.
 Discussions commence on the installation of a large aeration system for the Main Lake.
 Highland Lakes, and other areas in Vernon, suffer from an unprecedented ice storm, knocking out power for days throughout the community, and blocking most public and private roads.

-2008 ice storm, and to trim damaged trees along the roadways.
+2009 Voting Board provides $75,000 from the Operating Reserve account to pay for the clean-up from the December 2008 ice storm, and to trim damaged trees along the roadways.
 Project lasts three months and costs approach $100,000.
 Indian Lake Dam, the last of the Club’s five dams to be rehabilitated, is financed with a $350,000 loan from the State of New Jersey.
 Traffic safety and speed monitoring study implemented.
 Goodwill Fundraising Committee established.
 New heating system installed in the Clubhouse.
 Revisions to certain Club rules adopted, including financial penalties.
 Road Committee, after reviewing traffic study, recommends installation of experimental speed humps.
 Club successfully appeals excessive property valuations that resulted from Vernon Township’s revaluation.
 First Community Yard Sale, organized by the Goodwill Fundraising Committee, is held in July.

 2010 The Club undertook a major upgrade of its Main Lake/Lake #2 aeration systems with the installation of six compressors, 40 diffusers, and over 25,000 feet of air line at three locations.
 Designed to avoid the cycle of stratification and de-stratification, the preliminary conclusion was that the new system maintained oxygen levels throughout the water column and avoided the buildup of surface scum at the south end of the Main Lake.
 A dispute developed between Vernon’s private communities and Vernon Township over the methodology used in providing for the reimbursement of expenses related to the removal of snow, ice and other obstructions as required by the Municipal Services Act.
 The Vernon Township Association of Private Communities was formed to represent the interests of Barry Lakes, Hidden Valley, Highland Lakes, Lake Glenwood, Lake Panorama, Lake Wallkill and Scenic Lakes in a dispute that may result in a reduction of hundreds of thousands of dollars in payments to the communities.
 In anticipation of emerging battery technology, the Club amended its rules to make it clear that electric-powered personal water craft such as jet skis are prohibited on the lakes at all times.
 The rehabilitation of the Indian Lake dam was completed at an approximate cost of $325,000.
 Upon completion, all five of the Club’s dams comply fully with the New Jersey Safe Dam Act.
 Permission was granted to Tennessee Gas Pipeline Company to survey Highland Lakes as part of its environmental assessment of its Line 300 project adjacent to Highland Lakes, scheduled to start in the fall of 2010.
 The 75th Anniversary Committee was formed with the enthusiastic assistance of many volunteers to plan and organize the Club’s anniversary in 2011.
 A new Club logo commemorating the 75th Anniversary was chosen.
 The Goodwill Fundraising Committee received Voting Board approval for its Path To Goodwill project involving the replacement of the asphalt walkway on the lawn and at the flagpole area with monogrammed brick pavers.
 The Club’s newly-revised Filed Community Plan, prepared under the direction of the Planning Committee, was approved by the Voting Board and submitted to the Vernon Township Land Use Board for review and comment.